pfdubois/BridgeBidding/source/Advanced2Clubs.rst

        ^ 3m slam interest, sets suit
-       ^ 3♥ 6+ hearts, invites a raise with a doubleton ^ 3♠ less than 2 hearts
+       ^ 3♥ 6+ hearts, invites a raise with a doubleton ^ 3♠ fewer than 2 hearts

     + 2♠ natural FG
     + 2N 23-24 NF, systems on